Mir-Fayek-Hossain/Mir-Fayek-Hossain/README.md

 - 👯 I’m looking to collaborate on React
 - 🤔 I’m looking for help with NodeJS
 - 💬 Ask me about Anything
-- 📫 How to reach me: Instagram
+- 📫 How to reach me: [instagram](https://www.instagram.com/fayekhossain/)
 - ⚡ Fun fact: People who are indecisive really annoy me